HKUST-KnowComp/MoHINRec/README.md

     year={2019}
     }

-We use Epinions Dataset and Ciao Dataset from https://www.cse.msu.edu/~tangjili/trust.html.
+We use Epinions Dataset and CiaoDVD Datasets from https://www.cse.msu.edu/~tangjili/trust.html and https://www.librec.net/datasets.html, respectively.
 Any problems, you can create an issue.
-Note that these two datasets are provied by Prof. [Jiliang Tang](https://www.cse.msu.edu/~tangjili/trust.html), thus if you use these datasets for your paper, please cite the authors' paper as instructed in the website https://www.cse.msu.edu/~tangjili/trust.html

 ## Instructions

 For the sake of ease, a quick instruction is given for readers to reproduce the whole process on Epinions dataset.
 Note that the programs are testd on **Linux(CentOS release 6.9), Python 2.7 and Numpy 1.14.0 from Anaconda 4.3.6.**